Head Injury Treatment & Neurological Rehabilitation

 -

-Recover speech, vision, and smell
+Restoration of speech, vision, and sense of smell

 -